pyhrf/pyhrf/doc/sphinx/source/installation.rst

 MAC OS X
 ********

-Note that between each step of the installation, you may have to reopen a new shell or resource your shell init file, eg ``source ~/.profile``.
+.. note:: between each step of the installation, you may have to reopen a new shell or source again your shell init file, eg ``source ~/.profile``.
 If something is not found, try to do this.

 For the C compiler, if you don't have X-code installed, you can install the `"Command Line Tools for X-code" <https://developer.apple.com/downloads/index.action>`_.
 Else, if X-code is installed, make sure that "Command Line Tools" are installed in the menu "preferences" -> "download".